Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

     * WordPress 2.0.2 or higher
     * Sphinx Search 0.9.9 or higher
-    * Ability to install Sphinx if not installed
     * Writable WordPress upload directory for Sphinx configuration files, logs and indexes

 = Installation guide =